-- no recognition that there is no space for a second runway at Gatwick. ___________________________________________________
+- no recognition of disadvantages of a second runway at Gatwick.

 In addition to the environmental objections outlined above, there are strong economic arguments against a new runway.

 - The main reason why air travel has expanded so fast in recent years is that it receives huge tax concessions - no fuel tax, no VAT, duty free sales.
 These far exceed the air passenger duty.
-Based on Treasury figures, the absence of fuel duty and VAT results in a loss of revenue of around £12 billion a year, while APD brings in under £3 billion.
+Based on Treasury figures, the absence of fuel duty and VAT results in a loss of revenue of around £12 billion a year, while APD brings in around £3 billion.
 Thus the total tax subsidy is around £9 billion a year, an average of £90 for each return flight from the UK.